United States Congress transgender bathroom dispute: Reactions

 Critics of the ban and its Republican supporters accused them of hypocrisy since other politicians, such as Donald Trump and some potential members of his administration, have been accused of sexual assault.
 Additionally, critics have decried that transphobia has become a central GOP policy.
 Jen Psaki has urged Democrats to confront bigotry head-on.

-The chair and co-chair of the Congressional Equality Caucus, Mark Pocan and Becca Balint, criticized the House speaker's bathroom ban, saying it was an "incredibly craven and cruel attack" on McBride, intended to "dehumanize" her.
+The chair and co-chair of the Congressional Equality Caucus, Mark Pocan and Becca Balint, criticized the House Speaker's bathroom ban, saying it was an "incredibly craven and cruel attack" on McBride, intended to "dehumanize" her.
 Other politicians who have also criticized Mace's comments and actions include Eric Sorensen, Robert Garcia, Tammy Duckworth, Hakeem Jeffries, Sara Jacobs, and Alexandria Ocasio-Cortez.

 Mace has also been criticized in the media.
 On The View, Sara Haines said Mace was a bully.
 The Daily Show co-host Desi Lydic said Mace was "trying to get actual predators into the highest levels of government".
 Ana Kasparian of The Young Turks criticized Mace for attacking and misgendering McBride in an interview.
 On the basis of Mace's Human Rights Campaign Scorecard, an LGBTQ Nation analysis suggested she was "always a transphobic extremist".

 In response to the bathroom ban, GLAAD issued a press release stating: Biological sex' is not an accurate nor a scientific term, but is used by opponents of transgender people to dehumanize them and deny their equal access to society."
 Advocates for Trans Equality criticized Mace's measures, saying they were "designed to divide us" and "unfairly single out a vulnerable community".
 Kelley Robinson, president of the Human Rights Campaign, said the policy was "cruel and discriminatory" and affected "all trans and nonbinary people who work and visit the Capitol".

-Elon Musk tweeted his support for Nancy Mace with a meme with the text: "your mental illness is not my new reality".
+Elon Musk tweeted his support for Mace with a meme containing the text: "your mental illness is not my new reality".
 Megyn Kelly misgendered McBride and said she must use "the men's bathroom".
 Trans-rights activist Stephanie Wade has criticized Representative-elect Sarah McBride for her acquiescence to follow the rules of the house, arguing that it ignores the dignity and safety of gender minorities.

 Whereas most of Mace's tweets relating to the topic were promoted, two received a warning label from X for hate speech on December 5, 2024.
 Mace denied the assertion, writing, "It's not hate speech."
 In interviews, Mace has also misgendered McBride, saying, "I'm not into pronouns.
 I don't care...
 I'm not going to play into this gender ideology."
-Mace says she has received multiple death threats over the bathroom bill, saying, "Men that want to use women’s restrooms are threatening to kill me over this issue."
+Mace says she has received multiple death threats over the bathroom bill, saying, "Men that want to use women's restrooms are threatening to kill me over this issue."